 As a regular reader of this blog you will know I have a sweet tooth.
 A sweet little something every now and again, quite simply, as far as I am concerned at least, adds to the enjoyment of life.

 But when it comes to choosing something sweet to eat, despite appearances to the contrary, I am selective.
 If I'm going to indulge it has to be good.
 It has to be worth the calories.
 And usually my preference is for cakes, a few squares of dark chocolate or a decadent dessert.
 Cookies rarely get a look in, especially shortbread, as there are so many things I'd rather eat instead.

 Shortbread is something I grew up with, unsurprising when you consider my Scottish heritage, but the shortbread I grew up with was always plain shortbread.
 Sweet and buttery, but in my mind boring.

 However the addition of a small amount of ground chai tea leaves makes all the difference taking these Chai Shortbread Cookies, from boring and uninteresting (to me) to a cookie that is suddenly so much more interesting, not to mention fragrant.
-These cookies are morish and addictive, something I'd never thought I'd say about shortbread, but it might help explain why they’ve been rapidly disappearing!
+These tea cookies are totally addictive, something I'd never thought I'd say about shortbread, but it might help explain why these chai cookies have been rapidly disappearing!